Remote Servers (SSH)¶

 D(uppercase) and confirm.

 This removes the server from both the tree view and the saved configuration file.
+It does not remove any cron jobs on the remote server; it only removes the saved connection details from your machine.